-- On auction the day, you must pay a deposit, normally this is 10% of the purchase price.
+On auction the day, successful bidders must pay a deposit, normally this is 10% of the purchase price.
 This figure is non-refundable, so if you have problems with your finance and can’t settle on the property, losing your deposit is stand practice under Australian law.

 So doing your home work is key to making sure you don’t get caught out with a lemon property.

 If all goes to plan, an auction campaign should only take 4 weeks to sell a house.
 This puts pressure on buyers and sellers to confirm to a time frame.
 Most importantly, real estate agents need to do very little to condition buyers and vendors to come to terms on price.

 Did you know an auction model is designed to return maximum dollars to the pocket of the vendor.
 It puts buyers under unnatural pressure in front of competing parties where only experienced property buyers know how to avoid the pitfalls and come out on top.
 Typical pit falls buyers get caught up in:

 Auctions are designed to create uncertainty, excitement and tension in buyers.
 This heady mix of emotions serves to push bidders to extend themselves beyond their price ceilings and what they logically know to be reasonable.